Review: Booger Red by Jim Loucks

 Music set a spiritual tone for the show.
 In the character of Booger Red Loucks sang parts of traditional Protestant church hymns with his baritone voice.
 The title character went to youth choir singer to meet girls, encountered his future wife that way, and discovered choir as a road to identity, at first haltingly and then boldly.
 Once he understood that expressive singing was a satisfying way to connect, his eventual rise to the pulpit was as sure as night follows the day.
 And that's probably the secret of success of fundamentalist preaching: it connects with people wherever they are in their lives.

 Loucks loosely derives his performance from his father’s success as a preacher but quietly, perhaps unknowingly, he offers some spiritual insight as well.
-Most of the story elements deal with difficulties, not storms, of growing up as a preacher’s kid, or PK (additional details are found in my recent profile of Loucks) .
+Most of the story elements deal with the difficulties and storms of growing up as a preacher’s kid, or PK (additional details are found in my recent profile of Loucks) .
 But when Loucks narrates his late adolescent journey away from his father’s values, he leaves behind that germ of adult success and right doing that serves as a grounding guide through adulthood.
 Everyone should love their father, and their sons, that much.

 Booger Red is gone as you read this.
 Loucks and his producer wife Deb perform his stories on the continent-wide fringe festival circuit for 2024-2025.
 Their colorful stage set designed by Sibyl Wickersheimer folds into a few cases, fits into an SUV or trailer, and takes off with the Loucks to their next one-person success.
 They are sure to return to Austin, though a future performance date hasn't been set..